State Authorization

 Learning Placements in Other States

-Some in-person learning activities like internships, student teaching, or healthcare clinicals might require additional approval when they occur in certain states.
-These approvals are not included in SARA participation and most frequently occur for programs that lead to professional licensure.
-In these situations, UNC must secure approval from a state’s licensing board for that profession before providing distance education to students located in that state.
+Some in-person learning activities such as internships, student teaching, or healthcare clinicals may require additional approval in certain states.
+These approvals are not covered by SARA and are most common for programs that lead to professional licensure.
+In these cases, UNC must obtain approval from the state’s licensing board before offering distance education to students located in that state.

-We continuously investigate these requirements and list the professions and states that may have additional approval requirements below.
-For more information on professional licensure, visit our licensure webpage or contact Licensure@unco.edu.
+We regularly review these requirements and list any professions and states with additional approval requirements below.
+For more information, visit our licensure webpage or contact Licensure@unco.edu.

 Some state nursing boards have extra rules for out-of-state nursing programs that want to offer online courses or clinical placements in their state.
 These rules may apply to both pre-licensure and post-licensure nursing programs.
 We are listing these states here as we continue to research and secure required approvals.